Impax Environmental Markets : Sale of treasury shares | MarketScreener

 Sale of treasury shares

-The Board announces that Impax Environmental Markets plc (the 'Company') has today sold 500,000 ordinary shares of 10p nominal value from treasury at a price of 288.75p per share, representing a premium to the prevailing net asset value.
+The Board announces that Impax Environmental Markets plc (the 'Company') has today sold 100,000 ordinary shares of 10p nominal value from treasury at a price of 282p per share, representing a premium to the prevailing net asset value.

 Enquiries: